campfireunion/docs/docs/1.0/flipside/how-tos/show-tools/how-to-use-the-desktop-mirror.md

 The desktop mirror requires a PC with a dedicated GPU and can't support PCs with integrated graphics.
 For this reason, the feature is disabled by default and needs to be manually enabled before you can use it.

-**Step 1.** Take your headset off and look at Flipside Studio's user switcher interface on your desktop.
+**Step 1.** Take your headset off and look at Flipside's user switcher interface on your desktop.

 **Step 2.** Click on the settings icon along the bottom of the screen.
 It looks like a little gear icon.